 Shoshone-Bannock Tribes - Tribal Office of Emergency Management

-The Tribal Office of Emergency Management (TOEM) officially reports that the Fort Hall Reservation currently has 16 COVID-19 positive cases, 2 are hospitalized, 15 are recovered and 0 deaths, this brings a total of having 31 COVID-19 patients since the pandemic started.
-Test results are compiled by the Fort Hall Indian Health Services Unit (I.H.S) and Community Health Resource Center (HRSA).
+To date, the Tribal Office of Emergency Management (TOEM) officially reports thirteen (13) new COVID-19 positive cases, bringing the total to 37 positive cases on the Fort Hall Reservation, 2 are hospitalized, and 1 death.
+This brings a total of 53 Tribal members that are or have been affected by COVID19.
+Test results are compiled and reported by the Fort Hall Indian Health Services Unit (I.H.S) and Community Health Center (HRSA).

 - Avoid close contact with people who are sick.
 Stay at home if you are sick, except to get medical care.
 Call your medical provider.

 - Wash hands often with soap and water for 20 seconds, especially blowing your nose, coughing, or sneezing or have been in a public place (Cover your cough or sneeze with a tissue).
 If soap and water are not available, use a hand sanitizer with at least 60% alcohol.

 - Avoid touching your face, nose, eyes, etc.

 - Clean and disinfect your home frequently touched objects and surfaces.

 - Avoid Public Gatherings (Recommendation from CDC is 10 people or less, this includes birthday gatherings, family BBQ’s, meetings, etc.).